ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/instructions-and-interpreters.md

 ```

 > When you run `box hello.cfm` you’re actually loading the CFML instruction set engine (Lucee) and executing the code.

+## CommandBox REPL

+CommandBox sports a ColdFusion Read Eval Print Loop interface or most commonly know as REPL.
+The REPL is like a programming calculator, input in output out.
+It will execute ColdFusion instructions and give you feedback on syntax and results.